druths/comp598-2021/hw5/README.md

 pip install -r requirements.txt
 ```

-(same command you ran for the other HW assignment).
+(same command you ran for the other HW assignments).

 ## Are you on the right track?

 In this assignment, you must write your own test cases!
-Follow the instructions on the PDF, then follow the usual steps from previous assignments.
+Follow the instructions on the PDF.
 In the `submission_template` folder, run:

 ```
 python -m unittest